AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

 will be loaded by gnatcheck and represents a distinct rule (or a set of helper functions).
 The naming convention of the rules is ``lowercase_with_underscores``.

-Here is a simple rule example, that will just flag every body:
+Here is a simple rule example, that will just flag every body node:

 .. code-block:: lkql

    @check
-   fun bodies(node) = node is Body
+   fun bodies(node) = node is BodyNode

 Adding this source in the ``bodies.lkql`` file in a directory listed via ``--rules-dir`` will add a rule to GNATcheck dynamically, without the need to